Two United Nations Plaza: Interior features

 Roche was consumed by saving money in order to silence his earlier critics over the denial of the earlier $300 million-plus price tag for a large, three-tower/hotel glass-enclosed complex.
 By chamfering and bevelling the new tower's eight-sided columns with reflective materials and alternating marble-patterned colors and shapes, Roche said was the wisest alternative to the costly painted panels and fabrics with expensive elaborate moldings by traditional interior decorators.
 However, Andrea Dean countered that "the careful proportions, simplicity, hierarchy of forms and shapes that are hallmarks of classicism are sorely missed and the sense of firm conviction about design so evident in the towers' exteriors seems somewhat shaken once one comes in from outdoors."

 Tower Two's staff members were chosen for their linguistic abilities.
 The staff spoke up to 30 languages.
 Early criticism of staff members and guests who complained about erratic heating and cooling systems were resolved.
 Early complaints about Tower Two revolved around the impersonal nature of the building which did not deter occupants of the rental units.
 However, there are 1,000 pieces of delicately hand-crafted needlework obtained from thirty-seven countries world-wide that adorn the walls which help to convey a sense of warmth.

 Yearly revenue surpluses from Tower 1 provided part of the financing needed to build Tower 2.
 In return, Tower 1 and Tower 2 yearly revenue stream enabled UNDC to construct the 15-story residential building across the street: UN PLaza 3.
 Tower One and Two contain office space, meeting rooms, a hotel, restaurant, health club and apartments for a total area of 925,000 square feet.
-A single hotel lobby serves both towers and each office portion has a separate office entrance (see above "photo East 44th Street lobby entrance").
+A single hotel lobby serves both towers and each office portion has a separate office entrance (see above photo of East 44th Street lobby entrance).